open-csa/open-csa-ng/README.md

-You will need python3 to run the application.
+## Dependencies ##

+* `python3`
+* `sqlite3` (temporarily, until we get a dedicated db)

 ## How to install ##

-Depending on the kind of installation you're looking for, you might need to setup the `CSA_ENVIRONMENT` variable.
-For local development you should do:
+First you need to clone the repository.

+Then to setup the application, run the following command:

 ```
 $ CSA_ENVIRONMENT=development make
 ```

+Depending on the kind of installation you're after, you need to adjust the `CSA_ENVIRONMENT` variable accordingly. (one of `production`, `development`, `test`).
+The difference is in the dependencies that are installed, since some dependencies are needed only for specific environments.

-This will:
+Running `make` will:

 1. Create a virtual environment under `venv`.
 2. Install dependencies (including dev and test dependencies).